Joseph ben Judah of Ceuta

-Joseph ben Judah (יוסף בן יהודה Yosef ben Yehuda) of Ceuta (c.
+Joseph ben Judah ben Shimeon (יוסף בן יהודה Yosef ben Yehuda; يوسف بن شِمعون Yusuf Ben Shimeon) of Ceuta (c.
 1160–1226) was a Jewish physician and poet, and disciple of Maimonides.
 Maimonides wrote his work, The Guide for the Perplexed, for Joseph.

+According to Al-Qifti, he authored the maqama The Tale of Toviyah ben Tsidkiyah (נאום טוביה בן צדקיה) in Alexandria and sent it to Fustat to make the acquaintance of Maimonides.
+According to Matti Huss, the maqama is derived from Hadith Bayad wa Riyad.

 Life

 For the first 25 years of his life ben Judah lived with his father, who was an artisan at Ceuta then part of the Almohad Caliphate.

 He left the Maghreb when he was about twenty-five years old, and was already engaged in the practice of medicine.
 When not occupied with professional work he wrote Hebrew poems, which were known to Yehuda Alharizi, who speaks highly of them in his "Taḥkemoni".
 Maimonides, to whom Joseph sent his poems together with other compositions from Alexandria, was not so lavish with his praise.
 He appreciated only the great longing for higher studies which found expression in Joseph's poems.

 Joseph went from Alexandria to Fustat (now in Cairo) and studied logic, mathematics, and astronomy under Maimonides.
 Maimonides likewise expounded the writings of the Prophets, because Joseph seemed perplexed as to the possibility of reconciling the teachings of the Prophets with the results of metaphysical research.
 Maimonides advised patience and systematic study; but the disciple left before Maimonides had completed his course of lectures on the Prophets.
 His stay with Maimonides was short: less than two years.

 Joseph went further east and settled in Aleppo.
 Here he established himself as a medical practitioner, married, and made a successful commercial journey which enabled him to live henceforth independently and free from care.
 It was probably in the course of this journey that he witnessed at Baghdad the burning of the works of the philosopher Izz al-Din ibn 'Abd al-Salam (1192).

 After Joseph's departure from Fusṭaṭ, the intercourse between master and student was continued in writing.
 Maimonides's The Guide for the Perplexed was written for Joseph and for those like him who found it difficult to harmonize the results of philosophical research with the teachings of the Prophets.
 Joseph, however, was not convinced; for he writes allegorically to his master as follows: